Suzanne Lacasse: Biography

 From 1991 until 2011, she was the managing director of the Norwegian Geotechnical Institute.

 Awards and recognition

 In 2001, Lacasse was elected as a member into the National Academy of Engineering for enlightened direction of the Norwegian Geotechnical Institute and for advancements in foundation engineering for offshore structures.
 She was the 2015 Rankine Lecturer, and she has received honorary doctorates from the Norwegian University of Science and Technology and from the University of Dundee.

-She is also a member of the Royal Norwegian Society of Sciences and Letters.
+She is also a member of the Royal Norwegian Society of Sciences and Letters and the Norwegian Academy of Science and Letters.
 She was the 2019 winner of the Sir John Kennedy Medal of the Engineering Institute of Canada.
 In 2018 she was named an Officer of the Order of Canada by the Governor General of Canada.